isuhendro/virtual-agent/README.md

 - `text-muted` - from TEXT_MUTED (defaulting to '#94a3b8')
 - `text-inverse` - from TEXT_INVERSE (defaulting to '#ffffff')

-Also extend borderRadius with a 'bubble' key that uses the BUBBLE_BORDER_RADIUS environment variable (defaulting to 16 pixels).

 **Using Theme Colors in Components:**

 Apply theme colors using Tailwind classes:
-- User message bubbles: `bg-primary text-inverse rounded-bubble p-4`
+- User message bubbles: `bg-primary text-inverse p-4`
-- Agent message bubbles: `bg-secondary text-primary rounded-bubble p-4`
+- Agent message bubbles: `bg-secondary text-primary p-4`
 - Headers and agent names: `text-primary`
 - Taglines and descriptions: `text-secondary`
 - Timestamps and placeholders: `text-muted`